 Revenue levels for funds other than the General Fund are forecast to remain stable.
-The Special Projects Fund, with a balance of \$13.8 million, is expected to be liquidated in FY 2024/25 with construction underway for the Zinfandel Training Center project.
+The Special Projects Fund-Zinfandel Training Site, with a balance of \$13.8 million, is expected to be liquidated in FY 2024/25 with construction underway for that project.